 What is the best orchid to buy?

-‘I recommend phalaenopsis orchids for beginners,’ says Caringi.
-‘Although they appear fragile they are quite adaptable and perform well in most indoor environments.
+‘I recommend phalaenopsis orchids for beginners,’ says Shannon Caringi at Trillium Living.
+‘Although they appear fragile, they are quite adaptable and perform well in most indoor environments.'

 ‘When selecting an orchid, choose plants with a strong flower stalk and plenty of unopened flower buds.
 This ensures a long bloom time.
-Leaves should be clean and free from blemishes and dark spots,’ says Caringi
+Leaves should be clean and free from blemishes and dark spots,’ Shannon adds.

 ‘They should also appear full and plump.
 Wrinkled leaves indicate that the plant hasn’t been watered properly and is dehydrated.’